crflynn/stochastic/README.md

 Keywords: Kolmogoro-smirnov test, multi-dimensional, two-dimensional, KS test, hypothesis testing, statistics, probability theory.

-Based on the idea by Peacock (1983), an upgrade by Fasano and Franceschin (1987) with much guidance from Numerical recipes in C by Press and Teukolsky.
+Based on the idea by Peacock (1983), an upgrade by Fasano and Franceschin (1987) with much guidance from Numerical recipes in C by Press and Teukolsky (1996).

 # References
 [1] Peacock, J. A. (1983).
 Two-dimensional goodness-of-fit testing in astronomy. *Monthly Notices of the Royal Astronomical Society*, 202(3), 615-627.